schldwcht/nos.nl-news-in-pictures/README.md

 ## Known limitations
 * Only the most interesting photos of the day are provided via the NOS API, no historical data is available.
 It takes time to build a historical archive yourself.
-* There is no technical documentation available online about the NOS API at the time of writing.
+* There is no documentation available about the endpoint https://public-api.nos.nl at the time of writing.

 ## How to contribute
 Please open a pull request if you have additions to the project.